clearlydefined/clearlydefined/docs/curation-guidelines.md

 ## The Difference between Declared and Discovered licenses
 The ClearlyDefined definition for a component has two types of license information: declared and discovered.

 * The *declared license* for a component is what the component explicitly calls out, formally or through convention, as the overall license.
-This might be a `LICENSE` file at the root of a repo or the value of a `LICENSE` property in a package’s metadata.
+This might be a `LICENSE` or `README` file at the root of a repo or the value of a `LICENSE` property in a package’s metadata such as packgage.json or pom.xml.

 * The *discovered licenses* in a component’s definition are the other licenses found in the files of the component.
 For example, a source file or sub-directory might have a header comment indicating an SPDX license id.